North Yorkshire conveyancing FAQs

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A good North Yorkshire remortgage solicitor could save you a few mortgage payments on your old rate by completing the conveyancing quickly.

-Our property solicitors are on the panel for all major lenders, so whether you are you are moving to a cashback mortgage with the Royal Bank of Scotland or to a repayment mortgage with the Skipton Building Society, our remortgage team can assist.
+Property solicitors on the panel for all major lenders - so whether you are you are moving to a cashback mortgage with the Royal Bank of Scotland or to a repayment mortgage with the Skipton Building Society, our remortgage team can assist.